The most commonly used fragrances in perfumes

-Perfume has the unique ability to attract people because the scents it contains can evoke certain sensations in us.
-This art of perfume making is older than many people think.
-Around 5,000 years ago, the Egyptians were already burning scents such as resins, myrrh and plant extracts.
-Even today, some ingredients are more in demand than others.
-We present the most commonly used scents in perfumes.
+Perfume has the unique ability to attract people, as the fragrances it contains can evoke specific feelings within us.
+This art of perfume making is older than many realize.
+As early as 5,000 years ago, the Egyptians were distilling fragrant substances such as resins, myrrh, and plant extracts.
+Even today, some ingredients are more popular than others.
+We present the most commonly used fragrances in perfumes.

 Animal fragrances

-Musk is one of the most well-known fragrances.
-It was originally extracted from a gland of the musk deer to make perfumes and soaps.
-Later, musk ducks and muskrats were also hunted to obtain the gland secretion.
-However, synthetic production of musk began as early as 1888 in order to reduce dependence on natural aromas.
+Musk is considered one of the most famous fragrances.
+Originally, it was extracted from a gland of the musk deer to produce perfumes and soaps.
+Later, musk ducks and muskrats were also hunted for their secretions.
+However, as early as 1888, the synthetic production of musk began in order to reduce dependence on natural aromas.

-The extraction of animal scents also led to the loss of some whale species, the North American beaver and other animals that lost their lives for it.
+The harvesting of animal fragrances also led to the loss of some whale species, the North American beaver, and other animals that lost their lives in the process.
 Even filled honeycombs were used.
-Due to ethical considerations, animal scents are now almost exclusively produced synthetically.
-In addition to animal sources, the plant world also offers a variety of interesting scents.
+Due to ethical considerations, animal fragrances are now almost exclusively produced synthetically.
+Besides animal sources, the plant world also offers a wealth of interesting fragrances.

-Highly aromatic fragrances can be extracted from different parts of plants, such as flowers, leaves, wood and bark.
-These include, for example, the bark of the cinnamon tree or sandalwood.
+Highly aromatic fragrances can be extracted from various parts of plants, such as flowers, leaves, wood, and bark.
+Examples include the bark of the cinnamon tree and sandalwood.

 Synthetic fragrances

-For many years, perfumers' laboratories have been able to produce almost any imaginable fragrance synthetically.
-For this purpose, the chemical components of natural fragrances were examined in order to reproduce them artificially.
-The synthetic variants often show no differences to the natural originals and are also much more durable.
-In addition, the costs of the fragrances have been significantly reduced through synthetic production.
+For many years, perfumers' laboratories have been able to synthetically produce almost any conceivable fragrance.
+To this end, the chemical components of natural fragrances were analyzed in order to artificially replicate them.
+The synthetic versions often show no difference from the natural originals and are also significantly more durable.
+Furthermore, synthetic production has considerably reduced the cost of fragrances.

 The most popular fragrances in perfumes

-The fragrances used to make perfumes can be divided into different fragrance families in order to better categorize and differentiate them.
-Jean Kerléo introduced the following classification in 1990:
+The fragrances used in perfume production can be divided into different fragrance families to better categorize and differentiate them.
+Jean Kerléo presented the following classification in 1990:

 - Floral (Flowery)